 - 1 cup nonfat milk

-- 8 ounces sharp cheddar cheese (reduced fat optional)
+- 8 ounces sharp cheddar cheese (can sub reduced fat)

 - 1 teaspoon Tabasco sauce